Captivating: Unveiling the Mystery of a Woman’s Soul

 Stasi’s mom had found a list of drugs she was taking.

 False: “I was shamed by her discovery.
 But I did not repent.
 No. Not yet.
 Instead, I became even better at hiding.
 I was sexually promiscuous during my college years…searching for the elusive feeling of being wanted, of being thought beautiful…By the grace and to the glory of God, I became a Christian my last year in college.
 Jesus quite literally saved me.”

 Why False?
 You might be thinking, “That’s great!
 Stasi became a Christian.
-What could possibly be wrong or false about that?
-You can’t possibly believe you can see her heart condition before God – do you?”
+What could possibly be wrong or false about that?”
 Based on everything we have seen from the book thus far, Stasi’s definition of a “Christian” woman has been inaccurate.
-She has equated women, the created, with God, the Creator.
+She has equated women (the created) with God (the Creator).
 She does not give any further explanation here as to what it meant for her to “become a Christian.”
-She does not say why Jesus saved her (that she is a sinner).
-She does not say how Jesus saved her (that He had to give His life for her).
-She does not say that she has been crucified with Christ (how her life has changed because of knowing Christ).
+She does not say why Jesus saved her (that she is a sinner) nor how Jesus saved her (that He had to give His life for her) nor that she has been crucified with Christ (how her life has changed because of knowing Christ).
 Do you get my point?
 She vaguely mentions Jesus, but just what Jesus is she talking about because there is so much she leaves out!

 False: “Now, often the hardest person to fight for is…yourself.
 But you must.
 You heart is needed.
 You must be present and engaged in order to love well and fight on behalf of others.
 Without you, much will be lost.”